 This innocent-looking game has a dark, twisted, and very complicated plot that spans over 10 instalments following characters with long, detailed backstories.
 Add to the mix time travel and clones, and that only begins to scratch the surface of this franchise.

 I love Kingdom Hearts, but if you asked me about the quality of its storytelling I’d say it’s convoluted and poorly executed, with a few momentary exceptions.
 The franchise deserves almost every criticism it gets, but those criticisms are the some of the same reasons I love it.

 Everyone has a guilty fiction pleasure.
 It could be a fluffy, yet silly fantasy like Twilight or something loved for how bad it is like The Room.

 2018’s movie adaptation of Venom is another one of those perplexing movies of questionable quality, yet it has captured the love of so many people that it has become a box office success.
 Tom Hardy’s brilliant performance as both Eddie Brock and Venom makes this movie so enjoyable for so many people.

 What can we take from this?
 That quality doesn’t matter?
 That everyone has bad taste?

 The last thing I want is to discourage writers from writing the best stories they can.
-There is merit to create something endearingly flawed, but it’s not a recommendation and it doesn’t guarantee a fan base.
+There is merit in creating something endearingly flawed, but it’s not a recommendation and doesn’t guarantee a fan base.
 The better something is, the more likely it will be enjoyed.

 For fans, this doesn’t mean that if we like something “bad quality” then we have terrible taste.
 It’s like food.
 Sure that salad has quality nutrition, but that chocolate is so good!

-Not liking one or the other for whatever reason doesn’t matter.
+Not liking something for whatever reason doesn’t matter.
 Quality and enjoyment are two different things.
 Both are important and both are linked, but the details don’t matter.